PPontarolo/Number-Guesser/README.md

 # Number-Guesser

-These are fun little projects that I randomly think of and start working on. they are for me to refresh my knowledge of Python.
+These are fun little projects that I randomly think of and start working on.
+They are for me to refresh my knowledge of Python.

 ## Craig's